Designed for those without institutional access to the JSTOR archival collections, JPASS is ideal for members working outside the academy.

 What becomes of the book online, if it effectively becomes more like a journal—searchable and perhaps even purchasable at the chapter level?
 That was a question implicit in two meetings on the state of scholarly publishing over the past week: Oxford Journals Day and the Ithaka Sustainable Scholarship Conference.

-Attending the American Historical Association (AHA) Annual Meeting in Boston from January 6-9?
+The following is an announcement from JSTOR for attendees of the AHA’s upcoming 125th Annual Meeting in Boston: Attending the American Historical Association (AHA) Annual Meeting in Boston from January 6-9?
 Come and talk to us!
 JSTOR would like to know your thoughts about the quality of our collections and our future directions.
-Are there journals you would like to see in JSTOR?
-Have you wondered how JSTOR selects publications for digitization?

 In this edition of What We’re Reading, two historians have been named recipients of the 2008 Kluge Prize, and will split the $1 million award.
 In other news, JSTOR announces that new content has been added to Aluka collections.
 From the blogosphere, read about how not to apply to grad school, and take a peek into some “delightful ephemera” from the Washington State Library.
 Finally, we point to two articles from the New York Times,

 covering the varied topics of the housing bubble and the American Revolution, and World War I deserters.

 Article By: Elisabeth Grant, Vernon Horn, Robert B. Townsend, and Lee White

 On Monday it was announced that JSTOR (an interdisciplinary digital archive) and Aluka (a digital library of resources from and about Africa) are joining up to combine their resources and mission.